Marcos-Fernando/AnnoTEP/README.md

 - In this report, the partial elements will be named with the suffix "-like" (e.g. Angela-like)

-To generate a simpler report, repeat the above process using the ProcessRepeats-lite.pl script, the result will be ``TEs-Report-lite.txt``.
+To generate a simpler report, repeat the above process using the ProcessRepeats-lite.pl script, the result will be ``TEs-Report-lite.txt``:
 ```sh
 perl $HOME/TEs/ProcessRepeats/ProcessRepeats-lite.pl -species viridiplantae -nolow -noint -a At.fasta.mod.cat.gz